 Building structure for new Advanced Multiphase Facility completed

-The main physical structure of TUV SUD NEL’s new Advanced Multiphase Facility (AMF) has been completed, and the official handover has taken place.
-The keys were handed over by the property development company HDF Consulting, which contracted Muir Construction to carry out the work.
+The main physical structure of NEL’s new Advanced Multiphase Facility (AMF) for subsea development has been completed.
+The official handover took place recently, with the keys being handed over by the property development company HDF Consulting, which contracted Muir Construction to carry out the work.
 They were received by Brian Austin, the new CEO of TUV SUD UK and Ireland.

-Maintaining the tradition of naming buildings on the East Kilbride site after renowned engineers and scientists, the Advanced Multiphase Facility will be known as the Reynolds Building.
+Maintaining the tradition of naming buildings on the East Kilbride site after famous engineers and scientists, the Advanced Multiphase Facility will be known as the Reynolds Building.